4 Mechanical Properties of Materials

 • Describe how these material properties are determined, relating behavior on an actual specimen (a simple structure) to what the material experiences (local stresses and strains)

-• Recognize different behavior of brittle and ductile materials, and the important concept of yield strength.
+• Recognize different behavior of brittle and ductile materials and understand the important concept of yield strength

-The engineering design of load-bearing structures typically involves determining the geometries and sizes of the components involved in order to meet design requirements.
-For example, it may be required that the structure is capable of carrying anticipated loads without failure (e.g., an aircraft wing), that it is stiff enough to only deflect by a limited amount (e.g., a building girder), or that the material returns to its original configuration when the loading is removed (e.g., a spring).
-In order to meet these design requirements, we must understand the behavior of the material or materials that are being used within the structure.
+To meet design requirements of load-bearing structures typically involves determining the geometries and sizes of the components involved.
+For instance, a structure may have to be capable of carrying anticipated loads without failure (e.g., an aircraft wing), be stiff enough to deflect by only a limited amount (e.g., a building girder), or be material that returns to its original configuration when the loading is removed (e.g., a spring).
+To meet these design requirements we must understand the behavior of the material or materials being used within the structure.
 Exploring several of these basic mechanical properties is the focus of this chapter.
-An understanding of material behavior and these mechanical properties will enable us to relate stresses to strains, temperature change to strains, and explore the coupling that exists when subjecting materials to an arbitrary stress state.
+An understanding of material behavior and these mechanical properties will enable us to relate stresses to strains, relate temperature change to strains, and explore the coupling that exists when subjecting materials to an arbitrary stress state.

-The mechanical properties described in this chapter will vary among materials.
-Mechanical properties can be measured and recorded for reference in engineering handbooks.
+The mechanical properties described in this chapter vary among materials.
+These properties can be measured and recorded for reference in engineering handbooks.
 Some useful properties for common engineering materials are recorded in Appendix C.

-For the purposes of this book as we learn the principles, we assume that mechanical properties are constant, i.e. independent of temperature, rate of loading, etc. This assumption works well for many engineering materials such as steel and aluminum at moderate temperatures, but not necessarily at very high temperatures.
+For the purposes of this book as we learn the principles, we assume that mechanical properties are constant—that is, independent of temperature, rate of loading, and other factors.
+This assumption works well for many engineering materials such as steel and aluminum at moderate temperatures, but not necessarily at very high temperatures.
 In addition, the mechanical properties of polymers, including plastics and rubber, are known for their temperature, time and rate dependence.
 That is, their properties change as these factors vary, often at common use temperatures.
-This makes it challenging to present their properties in a simple table.
+This makes presenting their properties in a simple table challenging.
 Practicing engineers often need to recognize and address such complications as they work with such materials.

 Of particular importance is that materials in this text are assumed to be isotropic, which means they have the same properties in all directions.
 Many metals, polymers, concrete, and ceramics, including as discussed in this book, are often considered to be isotropic.
-Anisotropic materials, which display different properties depending on the direction of loading, are quite common but are beyond the scope of this text.
-Examples include wood, fiber reinforced plastics such as fishing rods or airplane wing skins, and biological tissues such as tendon.
+Note that anisotropic materials, which display different properties depending on the direction of loading, are quite common but are beyond the scope of this text.
+Examples include wood, fiber-reinforced plastics such as fishing rods or airplane wing skins, and biological tissues such as tendon.

-Section 4.5 considers the relationship between shear stress and shear strain and Section 4.6 introduces the concept of thermal strain.
-In Section 4.7 we expand Hooke’s Law from Section 4.3 to the general three-dimensional case.
+Section 4.5 considers the relationship between shear stress and shear strain, and Section 4.6 introduces the concept of thermal strain.
+Section 4.7 expands Hooke’s law from Section 4.3 to the general three-dimensional case.

-Finally, in Section 4.8, we consider applying a factor of safety to our designs to ensure they don’t fail.
+Finally, Section 4.8 focuses on applying a factor of safety to our designs to ensure they don’t fail.

 4.1 Tensile Test